HackerN64/F3DEX3/README.md

   use `SPLookAt` instead (this is only a few lines change).
 Also remove any code which writes `SPClipRatio` or `SPForceMatrix`--these are now no-ops, so you might as well not write them.
-- Make sure your game engine computes a matrix stack on the CPU and sends the final matrix for each object / limb to the RSP, rather than multiplying matrices on the RSP (i.e. avoid using `G_MTX_MUL` in `SPMatrix`).
-OoT already does this for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple obscure places; it is okay to leave those.
-This is because the `G_MTX_MUL` mode of `SPMatrix` has been moved to Overlay 4 in F3DEX3 (see below), making it substantially slower than it was in F3DEX2.
+- Avoid using `G_MTX_MUL` in `SPMatrix`.
+That is, make sure your game engine computes a matrix stack on the CPU and sends the final matrix for each object / limb to the RSP, rather than multiplying matrices on the RSP.
+OoT already does the former for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple obscure places; it is okay to leave those.
+This change is recommended because the `G_MTX_MUL` mode of `SPMatrix` has been moved to Overlay 4 in F3DEX3 (see below), making it substantially slower than it was in F3DEX2.
 It still functions the same though so you can use it if it's really needed.
 - Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer, triangle packing commands, "hints" system, etc.